 U-Multirank presents a multidimensional, user-driven approach to international ranking of higher education institutions.
 It compares the performance of universities in five different dimensions of activity and gives them grades ranging from A (very good) to E (poor).
 The ranking does not produce a table of the best universities in the world based on cumulative performance.
 U-Multirank shows that the concept of 'best university in the world' depends on what people are looking for and leaves it to its users to decide on the usefulness of the different indicators.
 It allows the interested parties to create rankings according to criteria that they themselves consider the most important.
 This allows them to find the university that best suits their needs.

 U-Multirank provides information on institutions with different specificities and missions.
 It includes institutions with different profiles: universities of applied sciences, regional universities, music academies, etc. As a result, U-Multirank includes more than 300 institutions that have never before been included in world rankings, and many of them achieve very good results for some indicators.
-In its last edition, data concerning more than 1,700 HEIs were presented from 96 countries, including 41 Polish universities.
-Lodz University of Technology participates in the institutional and subject ranking of U-Multirank, (Computer Science run at the Faculty of Electrical, Electronic, Computer and Control Engineering and Automation, Mechanical Engineering carried out by the Faculty of Mechanical Engineering).
+In its last edition, data concerning 1,759 HEIs from 92 countries were presented, including 37 Polish universities.